 - Did you like the training? - Were you able to complete the exercises in this training? - Do you think the trainer explained the exercises well? - Do you think you can use what you have learned in your life?

-Self-efficacy (P2) is the mean of responses to a selection of four out of eight baseline survey statements on self-efficacy that are answered on a 5-point Likert scale and collapsed to a 3-point scale as above:
+Self - efficacy (P2) is the mean of responses to a selection of four out of eight baseline survey statements on self-efficacy that are answered on a 5-point Likert scale and transformed as above: